CLIUtils/CLI11/README.md

                required=false)
 ```

 If this is called with no arguments, it will remove the configuration file option (like `set_help_flag`).
 Setting a configuration option is special.
 If it is present, it will be read along with the normal command line arguments.
 The file will be read if it exists, and does not throw an error unless `required` is `true`.
-Configuration files are in `ini` format.
+Configuration files are in `ini` format by default (other formats can be added by an adept user).
 An example of a file:

 ```ini
 ; Commments are supported, using a ;